-The Pantheon Crypt: Resting Place of French VIPs
+7. Crypt: Resting Place of French VIPs

-The crypt in the basement is the resting place of some of France’s greatest thinkers -- including Voltaire, Jean Jacques Rousseau, Victor Hugo, Emile Zola, and Alexandre Dumas.
+The crypt in the basement is the resting place of some of France’s greatest thinkers — including Voltaire, Jean Jacques Rousseau, Victor Hugo, Emile Zola, and Alexandre Dumas.
 To be admitted, one has to be voted a “national hero” by the French parliament.

 Two time Nobel Prize winner Marie Curie was the first woman interred in the Panthéon.
 You can visit her museum in Paris for free.

 There’s also a 2007 symbolic plaque in tribute to French Resistance fighters.
-In July 2018, Auschwitz survivor and human rights activist Simone Veil became the fifth woman to be interred in the Panthéon.
+In July 2018, Auschwitz survivor and human rights activist Simone Veil became the fifth woman to be interred in the Pantheon.

 Across the hall from Hugo is the tomb of Voltaire.
 There was a rumor that Voltaire’s remains were stolen by religious fantatics (Voltaire was anti-cleric.)

-The Pantheon Rooftop Tour for Panoramic Views
+8. The Pantheon Rooftop Tour for Panoramic Views

 I advise getting the 40 minute guided roof tour for an extra 3 euros.
 It’s worth the 206 steps.
 A guide takes groups of 50 or so every hour until 5:30 pm.